seanwestfall/haskell_book/README.md

 4. Type Checking and Unification
 5. Kinds, Types, and Classes
 6. Purity and the IO Monad
+7. A Word on Metaprogramming
+8. Communicating Sequential Processes

 _.
 About the Author